MrTalas/MrTalas/README.md

 ## Software Developer | Iot - Robotics

-I am a high school student who likes to improve himself.My goal is to complete my education by studying engineering.When I start my career, I want to reach the top of my career.
+I am a high school student who likes to improve himself.My goal is to upgrade my education to engineering..When I start my career, I want to reach the top of my career.

-- I share my projects and produce content on my Instagram page called https://instagram.com/nodemcuteknoloji/
+Software is a philosophy of life for me.

+I love c/c++ and python I still keep learning.

+I am open to development, I like to learn new things.

-- I am developing projects in the field of internet of things (IoT) and robotics.
+I am developing projects in the field of internet of things (IoT) and robotics.

+I share my projects and produce content on my Instagram page called https://instagram.com/nodemcuteknoloji/

-- I attend certificate programs and entrepreneurship conferences related to my field.
+I attend courses and entrepreneurship conferences related to my field.